SHUR1K-N/WiFi-Mangoapple-Resources/README.md

    `opkg install kmod-usb-storage-uas`
 7. Try running `wpc-tools format_sd` again (from *outside* the /sd/ directory)
-8. If none of this works, try another USB flash drive altogether (multiple people have reported that fixed it)
+8. If none of this works, try another USB flash drive altogether (multiple people have reported this fixed it)

 ## Going back to the Mango's stock firmware
 1. Get to the recovery mode again (as shown in the video)